+Alexander von Jeinsen is a founding partner of Advestra.
 Alexander's broad practice covers M&A and financing transactions, capital market transactions as well as restructurings.
 Private equity investors, shareholders as well as public and private companies retain Alex for his advice on a wide range of M&A transactions including acquisition and divestment transactions, public takeovers, mergers, demergers, joint ventures and financing rounds.
 Another focus of his work is on both equity and debt capital market transactions, where he advises issuers, shareholders and investment banks as well as other stakeholders.
+He is qualified in Switzerland and Germany.